-3.8 Data Relationships
+3.9 Data Relationships

 The protocol dictates that each grid (plotID) is sampled at most once per collectDate (local time, one record expected in mam_perplotnight per plotID per collectDate).
 A record from mam_perplotnight may have 100+ child records in mam_pertrapnight (1 per trap expected; >100 expected where a single trap contains multiple captures or there is uncertainty in a trap coordinate associated with a capture). mam_perplotnight and mam_pertrapnight tables may be joined on nightuid, an auto-generated identifier for each unique combination of plotID and collectDate.
-A record from mam_pertrapnight may have zero (if no blood sampled and/or blood not sent for pathogen analyses) or one child record(s) in the Rodent-borne pathogen status data product (DP1.10064) rpt_bloodtesting table. mam_pertrapnight and rpt_bloodtesting may be joined on bloodSampleID.
-Similarly, a record from mam_pertrapnight may have zero (if no ear punch collected and/or ear punch not sent for barcoding analyses) or one child record(s) in the Small mammal sequences DNA barcode data product (NEON.DP1.10076) mam_BOLDvoucherInfo table.
+A record from mam_pertrapnight may have zero (if no blood sampled and/or blood not sent for pathogen analyses) or one child record(s) in the Rodent-borne pathogen status data product (DP1.10064) rpt_bloodtesting table. mam_pertrapnight may have zero (if no ear punch collected and/or ear punch not sent for barcoding analyses) or one child record(s) in the Small mammal sequences DNA barcode data product (DP1.10076.001) mam_BOLDvoucherInfo table.
 Duplicates and/or missing data may exist where protocol and/or data entry abberations have occurred; users should check data carefully for anomalies before joining tables.